 Welcome to Firesight

-Strengthening the fire management community.
+Connecting the fire management community.

 1

-Forecast in as many forecast questions as you can.
+Forecast as many questions as you can.

 2